Ricci Flow and Nonlinear Reaction--Diffusion Systems in Biology, Chemistry, and Physics: Abstract

 \section{Abstract}

-This paper proposes the Ricci--flow equation as a general geometric model for various reaction--diffusion systems (and related dissipative solitons) in mathematical biology.
-More precisely, we propose a hypothesis that any kind of reaction--diffusion processes in biology, chemistry and physics can be modelled by the combined geometric--diffusion system.
-In order to demonstrate the validity of this hypothesis, we review a number of popular reaction--diffusion systems and try to show that they can all be subsumed by the presented geometric framework of the Ricci flow.\\
+This paper proposes the Ricci--flow equation from Riemannian geometry as a general geometric framework for various nonlinear reaction--diffusion systems (and related dissipative solitons) in mathematical biology.
+More precisely, we propose a conjecture that any kind of reaction--diffusion processes in biology, chemistry and physics can be modelled by the combined geometric--diffusion system.
+In order to demonstrate the validity of this hypothesis, we review a number of popular nonlinear reaction--diffusion systems and try to show that they can all be subsumed by the presented geometric framework of the Ricci flow.\\